Teja-sai-praneeth/password-strength-checker/README.md

    ```bash
    git clone https://github.com/Teja-sai-praneeth/password-strength-checker.git
    ```
-2. Download the `10k-most-common.txt` file from a trusted source.
+2. Download the `10k-most-common.txt` file from this repository or from any trusted source.

 3. Replace the `file_path` in the `password_checker.py` script with the path where you saved the `10k-most-common.txt` file.